AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Section 1.
 Name.

-This organization will be known as the Parent Community Organization of the Environmental Charter School at Frick Park (hereafter given as “PCO”).
+This organization will be known as the Parent Community Organization of the Environmental Charter School (hereafter given as “PCO”).

 Section 2.
 Eligibility.